jiosephlee/TowerDefense/README.md

 - However, the way Penetration works is intentional.
 If the bullet kills a monster instantly, depending on its level, the bullet will    continue down its path.
 But, if it doesn't kill the monster instantly, the bullet will just die and not penetrate

 ## Monsters
+#### Slime
+- A weak monster that only has 5 HP.
+Slimey and go at a normal speed.
+#### Mushroom
+- A monster that is even weaker than the Slime with only 3 HP.
+Destroyed by mortar shells in one hit.
+Go very very fast.
+#### Red Slime (Fat Slime)
+- A bigger slime that spawns 2 smaller slimes when it dies.
+Goes slightly faster than an average slime and takes multiple hits to kill.
+#### Tank
+- A slow armored vehicle that takes many hits to destroy.
+6 Slimes escape the tank when it is finally destroyed.
+Goes at a slow speed
+#### BossK
+- A very high level monster that bares the face of our lord at an savior.
+He is very very strong, and takes tons of hits to destroy.
+He spawns tanks at death.
+Every level above 25 is guranteeed to see one BossK, with an additional 1% chance of one spawning in the place of another monster.
 ## Projectiles
 Projectiles are the things that do the actual damage on monsters.
 They are created by Towers and store many fields such as X-Velocity, Y-Velocity, Size, etc.
 #### Mortar Shell